Cruz Azul Hidalgo: Liga Premier de México

-After the sale of the Cruz Azul Hidalgo franchise to Zacatepec, the Cruz Azul Jasso, which played in the Liga Premier de Ascenso, was renamed Cruz Azul Hidalgo to ensure the team's permanence in a category below the one it was active in until that year.
-The club was runner-up in the division in the Clausura 2015 and 2020–21 tournaments.
+After the relocation of the Cruz Azul Hidalgo franchise to Zacatepec, Morelos and Zacatepec 1948 bought the team's rights and license to join the Ascenso MX, Cruz Azul Jasso, which played in the Liga Premier de Ascenso, was renamed Cruz Azul Hidalgo to ensure the team's permanence in a category below the one it was active in until that year.
+The club was runner-up in the division category in the Clausura 2015 and 2020–21 tournaments.

-At the end of 2020, Cruz Azul had changes in its board of directors, so an austerity policy was initiated with the aim of eliminating the club's debts, for this reason, the continuity of the Cruz Azul Hidalgo team began to be questioned, on June 26, 2021 it was announced that the team would be put on hiatus for the 2021–22 season.
+At the end of 2020, Cruz Azul had changes in its board of directors, so an austerity policy was initiated with the aim of eliminating the club's financial debts, for this reason, the continuity of the Cruz Azul Hidalgo team began to be questioned, on June 26, 2021 it was announced that the team would be put on hiatus for the 2021–22 season.

+The team was not reactivated for the 2022–23 season, which, combined with the difficulties in operating in the Ciudad Cooperativa due to internal problems of the Cooperativa La Cruz Azul, meant the dissolution of Cruz Azul Hidalgo.

+Liga de Expansión MX

+In April 2026, it was reported that Cruz Azul's management had plans to revive its reserves team with a view to competing from the 2026-27 season, so it requested its registration in the Liga de Expansión MX, the second division level of Mexican football.
+In July, the team's return to football was confirmed after a five-year hiatus.

 Stadium

-The Estadio 10 de Diciembre was created for Cruz Azul until they moved to Mexico City leaving it without a team.
-Cruz Azul Jasso then started playing there.
-The stadium can hold 17,000 comfortably and the stands offer some good shade.
+Estadio Refundación, home of Cruz Azul Hidalgo.

+Estadio Refundación, formerly known as Estadio 10 de Diciembre, originally served as the home ground for Cruz Azul from their promotion to the top flight in 1964 until the senior team was relocated to Mexico City in 1971.
+Following the relocation, the venue transitioned into the primary sporting base for the organization's reserve and youth development system.
+Most notably, it served as the longtime home for the affiliate club Cruz Azul Hidalgo across more than two decades of competition in the Primera División 'A' de México / Liga de Ascenso de México and the Segunda División de México, while also hosting matches for Cruz Azul Jasso and other developmental categories.